Come and meet the staff and governors of our school!

 Mrs D Rickerby

 My name is Mrs Rickerby and I have been teaching at Cumwhinton School since 2006.
 After having my daughter in 2014 I returned to school to teach part time.
-I am currently teaching in Year 1 with Miss Tarbit.
-I am responsible for Maths throughout the school and I also run the KS1 art club with Miss Mossop.
+I am currently teaching in Year 3 with Mrs Hunter.
+I am responsible for Maths throughout the school and I also run the Eco club.

 Miss P Tarbit

 My name is Penny Tarbit.
 I have been a Primary Teacher for 26 years and during this time I have taught the whole Primary age range from Reception to Year 6.
 I thoroughly enjoy teaching all the year groups, no one day is the same and I am still learning new things all the time.

 I am happy to be using my experience this year by teaching my Year One Class.

 Mrs J Burke

 My name is Mrs Burke and I am qualified as a teacher in 1998.
 I have worked at Cumwhinton since September 2013 and i am the Maths co-ordinator.
 I also run the Cumwhinton school official Facebook.

 Mrs C Hunter